 The following are some common causes of chronic coughing:

-• Asthma + Allergies
+- Asthma + Allergies

 A chronic cough is one of the most common symptoms of asthma.
 Asthma sufferers often experience a tightening of the muscles around their airways accompanied by the increased production of mucus.
 The body initiates coughing as a way to attempt to force air through these restricted areas and expel the mucus.
-Additionally, chronic allergies can leave the child’s system in a more sustained state of inflammation, congestion, and tension, triggering the body to cough to try and loosen up the continual congestion and tension.
+Additionally, chronic allergies can leave the child’s system in a more sustained state of inflammation, congestion, and tension, triggering the body to cough to try and loosen up the continual congestion and tension. - Covid-19

 A chronic cough may be a lasting symptom following a Covid-19 infection.
 Although the long-term effects of this new virus are not yet fully understood, some recovered patients report persistent coughing and shortness of breath long after their other symptoms have passed.
-Many researchers believe this is tied to a disorder or dysfunction of the Vagus Nerve.
+Many researchers believe this is tied to a disorder or dysfunction of the Vagus Nerve. - External Factors

 Mold spores, cigarette smoke, excessive dust, pollutants, and allergens can all contribute to a chronic cough.
 This can be especially problematic when at-home air quality is poor.
-The mold can often be trapped in the laundry area, leaving the mold spores on the child’s clothes daily and initiating the chronic cough.
+The mold can often be trapped in the laundry area, leaving the mold spores on the child’s clothes daily and initiating the chronic cough. - Gastroesophageal Reflux Disease (GERD)

 GERD is a form of acid reflux that can occur several times a week where digestive acid flows from the stomach and into the esophagus, causing irritation and possible scarring.
 This can create the sensation of a ‘tickle’ in the throat, resulting in a near-constant urge to cough.
-Since most medical treatments never address the root cause of infantile reflux, many doctors think it may persist later in life as a chronic cough and other health challenges.
+Since most medical treatments never address the root cause of infantile reflux, many doctors think it may persist later in life as a chronic cough and other health challenges. - Neuromuscular Dysfunction + Interference

 Imbalances in the neurospinal system can lead to various disorders, particularly in children.
 A chronic cough may indicate significant tension and neurological interference, such as can occur in subluxation, dysautonomia, and vagus nerve disorders.
-This issue may even be part of the ‘perfect storm’ of chronic health challenges — which you can learn more about here
+This issue may even be part of the ‘perfect storm’ of chronic health challenges — which you can learn more about here.

 Overall, it’s pretty easy to see how subluxation in a child can contribute to the chronic cough and the other related conditions mentioned here.
 Chronic subluxation leaves the body in a prolonged state of sympathetic tone, causing muscles (including those of the airway) to remain tight and constricted.
 Additionally, when the nervous system is stuck in that sympathetic state, it leads to a pro-inflammatory environment which could also contribute to all of these challenges.